- PlushCare

 How antivirals work

 Antiviral medications work by preventing a virus from duplicating or attaching to a host cell.
-Antivirals work against viruses by suppressing their ability to multiply and infect your cells.
-These medications work by inhibiting the cellular interactions and functions that the virus needs to make copies of itself.
+By doing so, they inhibit the cellular interactions and functions that the virus needs to make copies of itself and survive.

 The benefits of antiviral treatment include reducing symptoms of viral infections as well as reducing the risk of spreading the virus.